levydanqc/smartgarden/README.md

 </dl>

 _12V refers to the power supply._ | _5V to the output of the Step-Down._
-_Ground connections are not important as long as they are wired together._
+_Ground connections are not important as long as they are wired together._ <br>
 **Please make sure to double check your wiring before connecting the power supply as a wrong connection could fry your components.
 Also make sure to check all pull-down or pull-up resistors on the schema.**

 ## TDS Sensor